khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### Center alignment

-Center alignment is only used for empty states where limited content is either promotional or the actions are the only one available in context.
+Center alignment is only used for empty states where content is promotional or the actions are the only ones available in context.

 <figure class="figure" role="figure" aria-label="Center-aligned buttons in an empty state">
   <img class="figure-img" src="/img/buttons-center-alignment.png" alt="Centered buttons at the bottom of empty state content" role="img" style="width:100%; max-width:332px; height:auto" />